Public-Health-Scotland/technical-docs/Posit Infrastructure/Posit Environment Quick Start Guide.md

 - Click on the `Settings` option on that drop-down menu.
 - The Settings page will load, and in the section titled `Default Homepage`, there is a button to the right-hand side titled `Switch to Legacy Homepage`.
 Click this and you will be taken to the legacy version of the Posit Workbench homepage which you should be more familiar with.

 On first requesting a new session, you are given a choice of the five available IDEs, including Positron Pro.
-You will note that the button to select Positron Pro has a _Preview_ tag, and as such we would recommend only using Positron Pro for evaluation purposes at this stage:
+You will note that the button to select Positron Pro has a _Preview_ tag, and there are known issues with starting the R interpreter in a Positron Pro session.
+Until this issue is resolved, we would recommend only using Positron Pro for evaluation purposes at this stage:

 ![Screenshot of the New Session Dialog](https://github.com/user-attachments/assets/8109b4ee-07d5-4c50-befd-e713d8b10328)